urastogi885/obstacle_avoidance_simulation/README.md

 ## Overview

-- ROS package to simulate obstacle avoidance behavior on a turtlebot.
+ROS package to simulate obstacle avoidance behavior on a turtlebot
-- Contains a beginner level tutorial as a ROS package to establish communication between 2 ROS nodes.
-- Uses tf frames, roslaunch, and rostest capabilities

 ## Dependencies